Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Project-Course-Planner/Readme.md

 # Project - Course Planner

 We will be building an app to help students manage courses they are taking.
 As a user, I should be able to add a new course with a name and times classes occur(MWF).
+Course can have many **Projects**.

 I should be able to add sessions to a class.
 Sessions are occurrences of a course(class).
-Course Sessions can have many **Projects** and **Notes**.
+Course Sessions can have many **Notes**.
 I can view the list of my notes for a particular class session, I can also add new notes.

 I can view a list of my projects and add new projects with a name, due date and completions status(done or not done).